This article has links to products and services we love, which we may make commission from.

 13. BBQ, Austin Texas Style!

 Do it as Texans do!
 Some of the most popular Austin attractions are the BBQ houses.

 If you have time, head out to Lockhart to try Kreuz BBQ.
-Best green beans I’ve tasted.
+Those are the best green beans I’ve tasted.

 14. Wander Along South Congress (SoCo)

-Dirty 6th is a cool, messy street full of filthy bars and definitely one of your first stops for things to in Austin at night but if you are looking for a street that is laden with seriously gorgeous looking people (everyone has fully committed tattoos, even saw a girl with a leg sleeve), see SoCo.
+Dirty 6th is a cool, messy street full of filthy bars and one of your first stops for things to do in Austin at night, but if you are looking for a street that is laden with seriously gorgeous-looking people (everyone has fully committed tattoos, even saw a girl with a leg sleeve), see SoCo.

 South Congress is lined with lots of vintage shops and delicious eateries.

 On Saturdays, a pop-up market sells artwork and jewelry.

 Look out for the topless cowboy on a horse.
 Yes, that happens.

 You may also like our guide to free things to do in Austin.